BNah1/testapp/README.md

 In FavoriteView:
 - Displays only favorited products.
-- Tap the heart icon to remove from favorites.
+- Tap the remove icon to remove from favorites.

 Check local storage Favourite List:
 - Add some products to List